Setup Raspberry PI Infrared Remote from terminal

 sudo nano /etc/rc_maps.cfg

-Add a row on devices table referencing your toml file.
-Use * wildcard both on driver and table columns.
+Add a row on the devices table referencing your toml file.
+Use * wildcard both on the driver and table columns.
 In my case, my file is named Elegoo.toml and my rc_maps.cfg section will appear as the following:

 .....